Remillardj/PyDummy/README.md

 Dummy is a Python program used to generate dummy data, this is primary created for another project I have in the works.

 # Notes
-As of right now, this program is single threaded, therefore, generating 10k rows can be quite tedious, and well, quite inefficient.
-However, multiprocessing is coming.
+As of right now, this program uses threading to generate insert statements, therefore, generating 100k rows can be quite tedious, and well, quite inefficient.
+However, multiprocessing with memcache is coming.

 # Version
-0.0.3
+0.0.4

 # The INI File
 Currently it is hardcoded for sections, but the format needs to be like so: